isaacludlow/olii.ui/README.md

 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process
 2. Software dependencies
+    - We use the date-fns npm package to help manipulate and format dates.
+Refer to their [documentation](https://date-fns.org/docs/Getting-Started) when trying to find a function that you want to use in your component.
+You'll need to import each function to use it in your file.
+This helps to decrease the application bundle size when building and deploying.
 3. Latest releases
 4. API references